News & Announcements

 Review & Revision of the 2018 Science Standards of Learning

-At its February 2, 2023, meeting, the State Board of Education (Board) authorized the Virginia Department of Education (VDOE) to proceed with the development and revision process of the 2018 Science Standards of Learning consistent with the schedule adopted by the Board.
+At its February 2, 2023, meeting, the State Board of Education (Board) authorized the Virginia Department of Education (VDOE) to proceed with the development and revision process of the 2018 Science Standards of Learning.

-2018 Science Standards of Learning to be tested Spring 2023
+Seeking Public Comment on the 2018 Science Standards of Learning

 Science Instructional Plans (SIPs)

-The Science Instructional Plans are uploaded periodically into #GoOpenVA and can easily be accessed through the Science VDOE group.
+The Science Instructional Plans are currently housed in #GoOpenVA and can easily be accessed through the Science VDOE group.
 Find lesson plans for each grade level and discipline that were created to engage students as they build science conceptual understanding using the 2018 Science Standards of Learning.

 VDOE Science Teacher Webinars